devarshiadi/BankSystemManagement/README.md

 ## Technologies Used

-- **Java Programming Language**: The core language for the application's functionality.
+- **☕ Java Programming Language**: The core language for the application's functionality.
-- **Java Swing**: The framework used to build the graphical user interface.
+- **🖼️ Java Swing**: The framework used to build the graphical user interface.

 ## Installation Guide